panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 A variable is just a holder of a value, like a box holding an item.

-In JavaScript, you can create 3 types of variables: using `const`, `let` and `var` statements.
+In JavaScript, you can create 3 types of variables: using `const`, `let`, and `var` statements.
 Each variable type has different behavior regarding the declaration, initialization, value access, and assignment steps.

 This post will help you solidify your knowledge of JavaScript variables.